 On February 20th, 2018, AdSense introduced Auto Ads, a feature that placed AdSense ads automatically on websites.
 Auto Ads can make the job of webmasters much easier, but also causes a lot of confusion when ads appear in less optimized positions.
 We wrote about this feature and how to set it up here.

 Side note: in early 2017, there was already a feature called QuickStart, which worked almost like Auto ads, so this is not entirely new.
 We just updated this article accordingly.
 Auto Ads also replaced Page-Level Ads.

-For new AdSense accounts, Auto Ads are disabled by default and since it is placed through the verification ad tag it is easy to forget that you once set it up.
+For new AdSense accounts, Auto Ads are enabled by default and since it is placed through the verification ad tag it is easy to forget that you once set it up.

 Personally, we believe that placing the ads manually is a better basis for optimizing them, especially when you can split test for positions.

 In case you don’t want to see automatically placed AdSense ads on your site, you have different methods to remove them.
 They might depend on how you set them up in the first place.

 AdSense can enable Auto ads through any AdSense code on your site.
 This includes the verification code you placed in the header or any manually placed AdSense ad unit.

 If you want to continue using manually placed AdSense ads on your site then you need to disable Auto ads in your AdSense account.